syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/js/steps.md

 ## Enable or disable steps

-You can make any step active or in-active by setting the `disabled` property.
-By default the `disabled` property is false.
+You can disable any step by setting the `disabled` property as `true`.
+By default, the `disabled` property is false.

 {% tabs %}
 {% highlight js tabtitle="index.js" %}